 St Oswalds Way

-The St Oswald’s Way, a pilgrimage route, is plotted along the same trajectory of the king St Oswald, born in the 7th Century.
+The 97 mile St Oswald’s Way Pilgrimage runs from Heavenfield to Lindisfarne and is plotted along the same trajectory of the king St Oswald, born in the 7th Century.

 Hikers start at Heavenfield under a wooden cross erected by Oswald before he defeated the Welsh and Mercian forces.
 The end of the route at Lindisfarne is the burial place of Oswald, well at least his head…